darrylo/GW2EventExplorer/README.md

   that you want to be told when a major pre-event occurs for Tequatl, Shadow Behemoth, etc., etc..

+* Need to be able to save/restore event notification sets.
+Perhaps allow the user to define multiple notification profiles?

 * Configurable update times.
 Right now, updates occur every 5 minutes.

 * "Sticky events"  This is the ability to mark an event as "sticky",